rspamd/rspamd/doc/markdown/architecture/index.md

 - by getting process info:

-		$ ps auxwww | grep Rspamd
+		$ ps auxwww | grep rspamd
-		nobody 28378  0.0  0.2 49744  9424   Rspamd: main process
+		nobody 28378  0.0  0.2 49744  9424   rspamd: main process
-		nobody 64082  0.0  0.2 50784  9520   Rspamd: worker process
+		nobody 64082  0.0  0.2 50784  9520   rspamd: worker process
-		nobody 64083  0.0  0.3 51792 11036   Rspamd: worker process
+		nobody 64083  0.0  0.3 51792 11036   rspamd: worker process
-		nobody 64084  0.0  2.7 158288 114200 Rspamd: controller process
+		nobody 64084  0.0  2.7 158288 114200 rspamd: controller process
-		nobody 64085  0.0  1.8 116304 75228  Rspamd: fuzzy storage
+		nobody 64085  0.0  1.8 116304 75228  rspamd: fuzzy storage

-		$ ps auxwww | grep Rspamd | grep main
+		$ ps auxwww | grep rspamd | grep main
-		nobody 28378  0.0  0.2 49744  9424   Rspamd: main process
+		nobody 28378  0.0  0.2 49744  9424   rspamd: main process

-After getting the pid of the main process it is possible to manage Rspamd with signals, as follows:
+After getting the pid of the main process it is possible to manage rspamd with signals, as follows:

-- `SIGHUP` - restart Rspamd: reread config file, start new workers (as well as controller and other processes), stop accepting connections by old workers, reopen all log files.
+- `SIGHUP` - restart rspamd: reread config file, start new workers (as well as controller and other processes), stop accepting connections by old workers, reopen all log files.
 Note that old workers would be terminated after one minute which should allow processing of all pending requests.
-All new requests to Rspamd will be processed by the newly started workers.
+All new requests to rspamd will be processed by the newly started workers.
-- `SIGTERM` - terminate Rspamd.
+- `SIGTERM` - terminate rspamd.
 - `SIGUSR1` - reopen log files (useful for log file rotation).

 These signals may be used in rc-style scripts.
-Restarting of Rspamd is performed softly: no connections are dropped and if a new config is incorrect then the old config is used.
+Restarting of rspamd is performed softly: no connections are dropped and if a new config is incorrect then the old config is used.